OuJiaPeng/RL-Portfolio-Optimization/README.md

 > PPO-based portfolio allocator for 10 ETFs with a 274-dimensional state space, achieving **Sharpe 2.00** vs 1.75 rolling Markowitz on 2025 H1 out-of-sample data.

+Allocation decisions from this module determine the positions that an execution layer then trades efficiently — see [RL-Optimal-Liquidation](https://github.com/OuJiaPeng/RL-Optimal-Liquidation) for the downstream execution agent.

 ---

 ## Results